-After releasing couple of images few days ago, Hyundai has now fully revealed the 4th generation of its flagship SUV, the Santa Fe.
+After releasing a couple of images a few days ago, Hyundai has now fully revealed the 4th generation of its flagship SUV, the Santa Fe.

 The exterior dimensions make the new Santa Fe appear even more prominent.
 With a length of 4,770 mm and a width of 1,890 mm and a longer wheelbase of 2,765 mm, the Santa Fe has an even stronger stance on the road.

 As for the interiors, Hyundai said that the larger rear quarter glass (up by 41%) has improved the rear visibility.
-The front passenger seats have electric extendable seat cushions offering 10 different positions.
+The front passenger seats have electrically extendable seat cushions offering 10 different positions.

 In the second row, legroom is up by 38 mm and the seat is 18 mm higher.
 The new one-touch walk into the third row eases passenger access to third row seats.
 Headroom in the third row has been improved by 22 mm.
 Luggage capacity is up by 40 litres to 625 litres.

 Connectivity features include an optional 8-inch touchscreen infotainment system that integrates navigation, media, and supports Apple CarPlay, Android Auto as well as Live Services – a free 7-year subscription offering real-time weather information, traffic and speed cameras (where legally allowed) plus live fuel prices and parking availability and online searches for points of interest.
 The navigation system also features 3D maps and Hyundai’s Lifetime Mapcare with free annual map and software updates.

 Those who don’t want to go for that optional 8-inch, there is a 7-inch touchscreen to connect their smartphones via Apple CarPlay or Android Auto.
 It features voice recognition, rear camera view with dynamic guidelines and trailer view.